azzaouiyazid/3D-computer-graphics-engine/README.md

 ## General info

-A custumized 3d graphical engine using Opengl
+A custumized 3d graphical engine using Opengl , C and C++

 ## Credits
 This project has been contributed by the help of my second year computer graphic lecturer Huang Xiaping 黄鲜萍 for the guidance ,review and recommandation .Tony gray ,Computer Graphics & Animation lecturer at the University of tasmania  as autor of the shaders , support folder .